rodstaff/redux-react-routes/README.md

 In the React-Redux combination, Redux completely takes the management of states from React.
 In other words, the former stores and updates all ‘states’ but passes them to the latter as ‘props’.

 ###C3.
 Changes in states:
-All states are stored in one single consolidated 'store' and changes are only initiated via Actions (JavaScript functions) with the use of Redux-React ‘dispatches’ and updated by via Reducers (also JavaScript functions).
+All states are stored in one single consolidated store and changes are only initiated via Actions (JavaScript functions) with the use of Redux-React ‘dispatches’ and updated by via Reducers (also JavaScript functions).

 ###C4.
 React uses a virtual DOM
 Only those DOMs that are updated are rendered speeding up loading times.